LINNI2017/Movie_Search/README.md

 ### Indexing Files
 - Build a hashtable
-- Use the hashtable to index the files
+- Traverse the file directory and use the hashtable to index the files

 ### Indexing Files to Query
 - Build a doc-id-map